MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/copy-all/help.md

 ## Other commands:
 - Flags:
 - --dst uri              Full destination path in the bucket (required)
-- --filter array(object)   File name pattern to include or exclude
+- --filter array()       File name pattern to include or exclude
 - Use --filter=help for more details
 - -h, --help                 help for copy-all
 - --src uri              Path of objects in a bucket to be copied (required)
 - --storage-class enum   Copy objects to other storage classes (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")

 ## Flags:
 ```bash